3venn/.github/profile/README.md

 ------
 *Bonus points are worth 10X more than regular points

-**Nobody is actually keeping score when it comes any kind of points
+**Nobody is actually keeping score when it comes any kind of points.
+You are free to keep score, thus this game is much like your reputation, ie except for you, nobody else cares.